Herzog-A/spotpy_wasim/README.md

 # SPOTPY+ WaSiM

-This Git directory has been developed as part of the publication 'Alpine Model Dynamics: How Elevation InfluencesParameter Sensitivities and Process Behavior on Diurnal and Seasonal Scales' (publishing in WRR 2025).
+This Git directory has been developed as part of the publication 'Linking Parameter Sensitivities and Hydrological Process Behavior in Complex Alpine Terrain' (publishing in progress).
 It features the integration of WaSiM-ETH (Schulla 2021) into the SPOTPY Framework (Houska 2015).

 # Integrating WaSiM-ETH into the SPOTPY framework